mathmaster13/avcbasic/spec.md

 ASM "%printNewlineTwice" // calls PRINT "" twice
 ```

+#### Using avcbasic Labels in ASM
+ASM code can use avcbasic labels by prepending `AVCBASIC_` to the label name.
+For example, `ASM "LIT2 .absc(AVCBASIC_a) JMP2"` is equivalent to `GOTO a`.

+#### Using ASM labels in avcbasic
+avcbasic can use ASM labels only if they are of the form `AVCBASIC_$L`, where `$L` represents a valid avcbasic label.
+For example, a label defined with `ASM ".lbl(AVCBASIC_a)"` can be jumped to with `GOTO a`.

+#### Forbidden ASM labels
+A compile-time error occurs if an `ASM` block defines a label that starts with `AVCBINTERNAL_`.
+These labels are reserved for the compiler.

+Note that *jumping* to labels with this prefix is allowed, but not encouraged,
+since the compiler can change its internal labels at any time without warning.

 # Formal Grammar
 `number` is defined as the regex `[0-9]+`.
 `string` is defined as the regex `".*?"`, where `.` matches any character including line separators.